bruce-wmm/HwS/README.md

 # Hacking With Swift

-Beginner to advanced project-based tutorials for Swift, written in Swift 4.2 for iOS 12.
+#### Beginner to advanced project-based tutorials for Swift, written in Swift 4.2 and iOS 12.
 To start learning, buy a book, or find out more about the series, visit [hackingwithswift.com](https://www.hackingwithswift.com/read).

 📱 = App